fukusuket/AtCoder-Chrome-Extention/README.md

 # AtCoder-Chrome-Extention

 ## About
-This extention creates python units and copy clibord when loading the Atcoder page.
+This extention creates python units and copy clibord when loading the Atcoder Tasks page.

 ## Install

 1. git clone https://github.com/fukusuket/AtCoder-Chrome-Extention.git
-2. [Follow the developer's guide](https://developer.chrome.com/docs/extensions/mv2/getstarted/), the steps below to install
+2. [Follow the developer's guide](https://developer.chrome.com/docs/extensions/mv2/getstarted/), Install with the following procedure.
    1. Open the Extension Management page by navigating to chrome://extensions
    2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
    3. Click the LOAD UNPACKED button and select the 1 directory.